 Here are some fun, educational websites for introducing the topic of food allergies to your kiddo.

 1. PBS Kids If your child is a fan of the show “Arthur,” they can watch character Binky have an allergic reaction and watch him step up to manage peanut allergy.
-This is the episode titled “Binky Goes Nuts” .
-See here for allergy games and activities.
+This is the episode titled “Binky Goes Nuts”.
+PBS also has a fun a Daniel Tiger allergy game here.

 2. Sesame Street Sesame street offers great resources for children with asthma, and advice on eating well.
 They’ve also made a great video on the term “allergic” using dogs, chicken and shellfish.